NikSavchenk0/rbxcustom-fontemojis/README.md

  * **Only Windows**

- Yes, only windows, im don't add support for another OS's.
+ Yes, only Windows 7+ or Android 13+, im don't add support for another OS's.
 Fonts support format SVG (100x100)

   * **How2Install Custom EmojiFont**